-Home care providers can deduct an exit amount from any unspent package funds if you decide to move to another home care provider or you choose to end the agreement.
+Home care providers can deduct an exit amount from unspent package funds they hold on your behalf if you decide to move to another home care provider or you choose to end the agreement.
+Exit amounts cannot be deducted from the funds in your government home care account.